IanaCris/IanaCris/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Avanade Brasil
+- 🔭 I’m currently working on Avanade Brazil
 - 🌱 I’m currently learning Microservices
 - 👯 I’m looking to collaborate on with open source projects
 - 🤔 I’m looking for help with Jest Test